Skip to contents

 newLam1 <- inv.prior.cov(X1, lambda = c(0.1,0.3), family = 'gaussian',

-# 'newLam1' is used the prior for combined data and
+# 'newLam1' is used as the prior for combined data and

-# 'Lambda' is used the prior for locals
+# 'Lambda' is used as the prior for locals

 list_newLam1 <- list(Lambda, newLam1)